 3. When in doubt, add seatingIf you need additional seating, look no further than our selection of vintage chairs.
 We love when a host brings something unique to the table, even if it doesn’t match what's already there.
 This stunning bungalow dining room features our new High Back dining chairs alongside a pair of 1920s oak and leather armchairs.

 4. Don't be afraid to make a statementSometimes, the best way to blend in is to stand out.
-This show-stopping 5-tier crystal chandelier dates to the 1920s and was recently restored by our talented team of Antiques & Vintage craftspeople.
+This show-stopping 5-tier crystal chandelier dates to the 1920s and was recently restored by our talented team of Rejuvenation Vintage craftspeople.

 The more you start mixing, the more you'll begin to curate and develop your style—and we're here to help.
-For a limited time, all restored lighting, vintage furniture, and antique decor are on sale.
-Shop our entire collection of Antiques & Vintage online at rejuvenation.com.
+Shop our entire collection of Rejuvenation Vintage online at rejuvenation.com.

 Curious about how we source our vintage items?
 Find out more about our process in the video below and read our Behind the Scenes: Our Restoration Shop article to learn more.